grafana/k6-jslib-testing/README.md

 ### Development Workflow

 k6-testing is built with [Deno](https://deno.land), and
-[esbuild](https://esbuild.github.io/).
-Deno is used for the development of the library itself, as well as unit testing, and the output distributable files are built with esbuild.
+[tsup](https://tsup.egoist.dev/).
+Deno is used for the development of the library itself, as well as unit testing, and the output distributable files are built with tsup.

 The following commands are used throughout the development process:

 - `deno task build` - Build the distributable files
 - `deno task release` - Build the distributable files in release mode
-- `deno test` - Run unit tests
+- `deno test --allow-env` - Run unit tests
 - `deno task test` - Run integration tests
 - `deno lint *.ts` - Report linting errors
 - `deno fmt *.ts` - Format the code